Skip to main content

 Much of the information here is also contained in the other pages of the website but what follows should serve as a concise summary of many aspects of CUH&H.

-Why is it called the “Hare and Hounds”?
+Why is it called the ‘Hare and Hounds’?

-Of course, the vast majority of our races now conform to the more conventional set courses but some clubs do still run events in the old style.
+Of course, the vast majority of our races now conform to the more conventional set courses, but some clubs still run events in the old style.
 The Cheshire Tally Ho, for example, are doing a great job of keeping the tradition alive and each year we try to join them for a genuine hare and hound run.

 For more details on the history of CUH&H, click here.

-Is CUH&H an exclusively cross-country running club?
+Is CUH&H exclusively a cross-country running club?

-No. While cross-country is the main focus of the club especially during the winter (Michaelmas and Lent terms), we take a keen interest in, and cater for, all aspects of running.
+No. While cross-country is the main focus of the club, especially during the winter (Michaelmas and Lent terms), we take a keen interest in, and cater for, all aspects of running.

 What’s the deal with CUH&H and CUAC?